 Tax on Gain – Long-term capital gain tax and short-term capital gain tax both are applicable to mutual funds.

-best hybrid funds
+Do hybrid funds guarantee returns?